rvk-utd/hanna/modules/hanna-css/README-lib.md

 ## Raw Design Constants

-Using the [Hanna CSS variables](#hannavars) is **highly** preferrable, whenever possible.
+Using the [Hanna CSS variables](#hannavars) is **highly** preferable, whenever possible.
 However, there are always edge cases where you need access to the raw values the CSS variables build on.

 For that this library exports some helpful objects.